sedukull/githuborgcomments/Readme.md

 ## prerequisites

-Mongodb has to be installed and configured: Ref database.config.json
+- Mongodb has to be installed and configured: Ref database.config.json
+- For github integration, token and flag to use the api key can be configured in app.config.json.
+Please check 'auth' section.

 ## Setup Information